testcontainers/workshop-go/step-1-getting-started.md

 ## Check Go
 You'll need Go 1.19 or newer for this workshop.

-This workshop uses a [Go Fiber](https://gofiber.io/) application, which requires Go 1.17 or newer, but Testcontainers for Go is compatible with Go 1.19+.
+This workshop uses a [Gin](https://gin-gonic.com) application, which requires Go 1.13 or newer, but Testcontainers for Go is compatible with Go 1.19+.

 ## Check Docker